Tennessee–Vanderbilt football rivalry: 1994: Tennessee's largest victory

-The Vols dominated the Commodores en route to a 65–0 blowout win, the largest margin of victory by the Volunteers in the history of the rivalry.
+In Nashville, the Vols dominated the Commodores en route to a 65–0 blowout win, the largest margin of victory by the Volunteers in the history of the rivalry.
 UT running back James Stewart gained 121 yards on 12 carries to become the Vols' all-time leading rusher and Tennessee set a school record with 665 total yards of offense.

 2000: Close but no cigar

 Vandy overcame a 21–6 fourth quarter deficit thanks largely to the play of quarterback Greg Zolman but the Commodores came up short in a 28–26 loss.
 The Southeastern Conference's least penalized team that year, the Vols committed a season-high 14 penalties for 135 yards and also had three turnovers.
-The two-point victory was the smallest margin of victory for the Vols over the Commodres since 1992.
+The two-point victory was the smallest margin of victory for the Vols over the Commodores since 1992.

 2005: Cutler ends Vols' longest win streak

-The Commodores ended their season, and Jay Cutler's Vanderbilt career, at Tennessee against the Tennessee Volunteers with a 28–24 win.
+The Commodores ended their season, and Jay Cutler's Vanderbilt career, at Tennessee against the Volunteers with a 28–24 win.
 The victory was Vanderbilt's first over the Volunteers since 1982, the year before Cutler was born.
 The win also marked Vanderbilt's first victory over Tennessee on the Volunteers' home field in Knoxville since 1975.
 Cutler passed for three touchdowns and 315 yards during the game, becoming the first quarterback in school history to record four consecutive 300-yard passing performances.
 Cutler's final play in college was the game-winning (and streak-ending) touchdown pass to teammate Earl Bennett against Tennessee.

 2019: Volunteers end three-game losing streak to Vanderbilt

 Tennessee ended a three-game losing streak to Vanderbilt 28–10 on a stormy evening in Knoxville.
 True freshman running back Eric Gray rushed for 246 yards on 25 carries and had three rushing touchdowns.
 Gray had the fifth-highest single-game rushing total ever by a Tennessee player.
 Tennessee finished the regular season 7–5 and 5–3 in conference play.
-The win sealed the Volunteers first winning record in conference play since the 2015 season.
+The win sealed the Volunteers' first winning record in conference play since the 2015 season.

+2025: Both teams are ranked for the first time

+Tennessee was ranked #19 and Vanderbilt was ranked #14.
+The Commodores defeated the Volunteers 45-24.
+This was the first meeting where both teams were ranked.
+Vanderbilt's 45 points was the most ever for the school in Neyland Stadium, and the most for the Commodores in the rivalry since 1923.
+The victory gave Vanderbilt the first 10-win season in school history and Vanderbilt quarterback Diego Pavia would go on to be the Heisman Trophy runner up.